sunify/run-with-fps/README.md

+# run-with-fps

-# Run function with defined FPS
+Runs a function with given FPS

 ## Usage